Graduate Education Programs

-Applicants must meet all entrance requirements of the Graduate School and hold current teacher certification.
+Applicants must meet all entrance requirements of Graduate Education and hold current teacher certification.
 Students progress through the program as a cohort.
 A new cohort will begin no more than once per calendar year.
-Check with the Graduate School for the next cohort start date.
+Check with Graduate Education for the next cohort start date.

 The program requires 33 hours of graduate-level courses to be completed in 33 months.
 Students are expected to successfully complete a STEM Education Project (MST 685) that integrates appropriate demonstrations of research and leadership skills and inquiry-based teaching and learning as part of the comprehensive assessment of their learning in the program.

 - MST 600, 601, or 609 Science Through Inquiry - 3 hrs.

 - MST 610 Math Through Inquiry - 3 hrs.

 - MST 611 Directed Research in Science & Math Internship - 1 hr.

 - MST 612 Introduction to Teacher Leadership - 1 hr.